probabl-ai/skore/README.md

 python -m skore launch project.skore
 ```
 This will automatically open a browser at the UI's location.
-You can then drag and drop items into the dashboard and start editing your report.
+In the `Elements` tab on the left, you can visualize the stored items.
+Create a new `View`, then you can then add items into this view.

 💡 Note that after launching the dashboard, you can keep modifying current items or store new ones, and the dashboard will automatically be refreshed.